passcraft/microfeed/README.md

 ### Step 2.
 Put some secrets on your forked repo

 Go to your forked repo's [Settings -> Secrets -> Actions](../../settings/secrets/actions), and create 5 secrets (click for more details).
-With these secrets in place, you'll be able to use GitHub Actions to deploy your microfeed instance to Cloudflare Pages.
+With these secrets in place, you'll be able to use GitHub Actions to deploy your yaar instance to Cloudflare Pages.

 <details>
   <summary><b>CLOUDFLARE_ACCOUNT_ID</b></summary>